Prospective students can apply to the graduate program in Rhetoric and Composition through the Department of English.

 The application process varies slightly between each department, but the majority of the requirements are the same.
 Listed below you will find a general checklist for applying to the graduate program in Rhetoric and Composition, followed by links to the department specific requirements.
 In each case you will apply first to the University of Utah's graduate school and then to the specific department.
 If you have any questions at any point in the process, please contact the Writing Program for assistance.

 - Apply to the University of Utah's graduate school (make sure that you meet the graduate school requirements before applying).

 - Submit transcripts from all previous universities and colleges you have attended.

 - International students need to submit their TOEFL scores.

-- English: On the English Department application, check the "Rhetoric and Composition" emphasis.
+- Departmental Application: English: On the English Department application, check the "Rhetoric and Composition" emphasis.

-In both cases, the Writing Program is looking for writing that demonstrates your analytical thinking, your sense of academic inquiry, command of rhetorical and composition tools, and your ability to engage existing literature on your topic.
+In both cases, the Department of Writing & Rhetoric is looking for writing that demonstrates your analytical thinking, your sense of academic inquiry, command of rhetorical and composition tools, and your ability to engage existing literature on your topic.
 While your writing sample need not be directly related to the field of Rhetoric and Composition, we encourage you to select a sample that in some way addresses or engages issues relevant to writing or literacy.

-Below you will find the application websites for the English; Communication; and Education, Culture and Society departments.
+Below you will find the application websites for the English.
 More detailed instructions along with all of the required forms can be found on these pages.